Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 - Priority email support

-- Solid grammar and spell checking
+- Solid grammar and spelling checker

 - Ensures vocab variety